 She was not safe!
 She had no mommy and no daddy.

 Thankfully, loving parents came, looking for a baby they could share their home with.
 They brought her to a warm, cozy, safe neighborhood just like a suberb of Oz.
-Everything was cool.… Read the rest
+Everything was cool.
+The baby was healthy.
+She was happy.
+So were the mommy and daddy.… Read the rest

 Celia Farber’s intro: